LHC diphoton and Z+photon Higgs signals in the Higgs triplet model with Y=0: Introduction

 The recent Higgs data has been discussed in the SUSY models\cite{susy}, little Higgs models \cite{hrrlh} and the extensions of Higgs field models, such as the two-Higgs-doublet model \cite{2hdm}, the Higgs triplet model (Y=2) \cite{triplet}, the models with septuplet \cite{wcao} and color-octet scalar \cite{octet}.
-In this work, we will study the implications of the LHC diphoton Higgs signal on the Higgs triplet model with Y=0 \cite{htm0}, which predicts two neutral CP-even Higgs bosons $h$, $H$ and a pair of charged Higgs $H^\pm$.
-The model has the more simplest particle spectrum than the two-Higgs-doublet model and the Higgs triplet model (Y=2).
+In this work, we will study the implications of the LHC diphoton and $Z$+photon Higgs signals on the Higgs triplet model with Y=0 (HTM0) \cite{htm0}, which predicts two neutral CP-even Higgs bosons $h$, $H$ and a pair of charged Higgs $H^\pm$.
 We will discuss three different scenarios: (i) the observed boson is the light Higgs $h$, and the heavy Higgs $H$ is not observed at the LHC; (ii) it is the heavy Higgs $H$, and the light Higgs $h$ is not observed at the LEP; (iii) the observed signal is from the almost degenerate $h$ and $H$.
-Besides, we will study the correlations between $h\to Z\gamma$ and $h\to \gamma\gamma$.
+Also we will pay the particular attention to the correlations between $h\to Z\gamma$ and $h\to \gamma\gamma$.
 Since both of the rates are loop-induced by charged particles, they should be closely correlated.
 Any new physics effects manifested in the diphoton decay should also alter the $Z\gamma$ decay \cite{hzr,geng}

 Our work is organized as follows.
 In Sec.
 II we recapitulate the Higgs triplet model with Y=0.
 In Sec.
 III we discuss the LHC diphoton Higgs signal and the correlations between $h\to Z\gamma$ and $h\to \gamma\gamma$.
 Finally, we give our conclusion in Sec.
 IV.